Iceshadow1404/JellyfinUpdatePoster/README.md

 Check the root folder for a newly created file named missing_folders.txt.
 You can refer to this file to see the exact names of the required folders.
 Note that not all folders need to be present for the script to function correctly.

+## Features:

+Converts and renames .zip and Single Image Files into Folders

+Auto Updates Jellyfin Posters

+Checks Jellyfin every 30sec for new Items

+## Current Limitations: No support for Season Images outside of zip files.

 Place the zip files into the RawCover folder.

+## How to use

+Start the script again with `python main.py` and add .zip or single images files into the RawCover Folder